GLOBAL MARKETS-Stocks gain on improved sentiment, crude at $120 | Headlines

 GLOBAL MARKETS-Stocks gain on improved sentiment, crude at $120

-The dollar was little changed against the euro ahead of a European Central Bank policy meeting on Thursday but was weaker against the commodity currencies - the Canadian, Australian and New Zealand dollars - as risk appetite increased.
-A Wall Street Journal report that Chinese regulators are concluding probes into ride-hailing giant Didi Global Inc and the easing of domestic COVID curbs have bolstered sentiment, said Marc Chandler, chief market strategist at Bannockburn Global Forex.
+The consumer price index (CPI) is expected to have gained 0.7% last month, compared with 0.3% in April, with annual inflation unchanged at 8.3%, according to the median estimate of economists polled by Reuters.
+The three U.S. debt auctions this week are likely to push yields higher as banks and investors prepare to absorb the issuance.

-Wall Street stocks rose on Monday, tracking gains in Asia and Europe on signs of an easing of restrictions by China, and as investors took expected interest rate hikes in coming days in their stride despite crude oil hitting $120 a barrel.
-The dollar was little changed against the euro ahead of a European Central Bank policy meeting on Thursday but was weaker against the commodity currencies - the Canadian, Australian and New Zealand dollars - as risk appetite increased.
+U.S. stocks rose on Monday, following gains in Asia and Europe on signs of an easing of restrictions by China, and as investors took expected interest rate hikes in coming days in their stride despite crude oil hitting $120 a barrel.
+The dollar gained against the euro ahead of a European Central Bank policy meeting on Thursday but was weaker against the commodity currencies - the Canadian, Australian and New Zealand dollars - as risk appetite increased.

+Sterling rose ahead of a confidence vote in Parliament on Prime Minister Boris Johnson after fellow Conservative lawmakers questioned his leadership in the wake of the so-called partygate scandal.
+The vote is expected to end by 8 p.m. local time (1900 GMT) and the result announced later.

-A Wall Street Journal report that Chinese regulators are concluding probes into ride-hailing giant Didi Global Inc and the easing of domestic COVID curbs have bolstered sentiment, said Marc Chandler, chief market strategist at Bannockburn Global Forex.
+A Wall Street Journal report that Chinese regulators are concluding probes into ride-hailing giant Didi Global Inc , as well as the easing of domestic COVID curbs, have bolstered sentiment, said Marc Chandler, chief market strategist at Bannockburn Global Forex.
 "You've got the world's second-largest economy continuing to open up," he said.
 "It looks like Didi may be available again at the mobile app stores and Beijing opened up public transportation."

-People are no longer talking that the Federal Reserve might hike interest rates by 75 basis points and have backtracked a bit from a 50 basis point hike in September, which also has boosted sentiment, Chandler said.
-The major U.S. stock indices were up some 1% or more, as were the big country indices for Britain, Germany , France, Italy and Spain.
+People no longer speculate that the Federal Reserve might hike interest rates by 75 basis points and have backtracked a bit from a 50 basis-point hike in September, which also has boosted sentiment, Chandler said.
+The major U.S. stock indexes rose, as did the big bourses for Britain, Germany, France, Italy and Spain, all closing up 1% or higher.

 U.S. Treasury yields rose as the market prepared for the sale of $96 billion in debt this week and ahead of data on Friday expected to show U.S. inflation is still running hot.
 The consumer price index (CPI) is expected to have gained 0.7% last month, compared with 0.3% in April, with annual inflation unchanged at 8.3%, according to the median estimate of economists polled by Reuters.

-Michael Hewson, chief markets analyst at CMC Markets, said there was still doubt as to whether inflation has peaked.
-"We are in a bit in a no-man's land at the moment with respect to peak inflation, and also China reopening and the possible tailwinds that might bring.
-Oil prices are still a headwind and so it's difficult to gain any direction," he said.

 The three U.S. debt auctions this week are likely to push yields higher as banks and investors prepare to absorb the issuance.
-The yield on 10-year Treasury notes was up 6.3 basis points at 3.018%.
+The yield on 10-year Treasury notes was up 7.9 basis points at 3.034%, the first time the benchmark's yields have topped 3% in almost three weeks.

 At the ECB meeting on Thursday, President Christine Lagarde is considered certain to confirm an end to bond-buying this month and a first rate increase in July, though the jury is out on whether that will be 25 or 50 bps, as some investment banks ramped up their expectations.
 Money markets are priced for 130 bps of rate increases by year-end, with a 50 bps move at a single meeting fully priced in by October.

 A high number would only add to expectations of aggressive tightening by the Fed next week, with markets already priced for half-point increases in June and July and almost 200 basis points (bps) by the end of the year.
-The dollar index rose 0.02%, with the euro down 0.01% to $1.0718.
-The yen weakened 0.35% to 131.34 per dollar.
+The dollar index rose 0.313%, with the euro down 0.29% at $1.0688.
+The yen weakened 0.82% to 131.96 per dollar.

-Oil prices earlier rose after Saudi Arabia raised prices sharply for its crude sales in July, an indicator of how tight supply is even after OPEC+ agreed to accelerate output increases over the next two months.
-U.S. crude fell 0.18% to $118.66 per barrel and Brent was at $119.65, down 0.06% on the day.
+Oil prices were largely unchanged in choppy trade, buoyed by Saudi Arabia raising its July crude prices but amid doubts a higher output target for OPEC+ producers would ease tight supply.
+U.S. crude futures settled down 37 cents at $118.50 a barrel and Brent fell 21 cents to settle at $119.51.

+Gold prices slid, pressured by an uptick in the dollar and Treasury yields.
+U.S. gold futures settled down 0.4% at $1,843.70 an ounce.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)